HaigBishop/HaigBishop/README.md

 ### 🧫 PetriScan
 PetriScan is a collection of software for counting colonies on petri dishes.
 Mobile apps are coming soon.

-### 📁 SwapBytes
-SwapBytes peer-to-peer file-bartering CLI built in Rust with `libp2p` and an TUI powered by `ratatui`.
-See the [Repo](https://github.com/HaigBishop/swapbytes).

-### 🧂 saltcube
-This is an interactive web application for simulating a cube of salt in H2O.
-Built with TypeScript and Wasm-compiled Rust for the simulation code.
-See the [Repo](https://github.com/HaigBishop/saltcube).

 ---

 ## 🗂️ My Other Repos